My Architecture Projects at a Glance (3) | Best of Architech Studios

 The Partially-Designed Projects (Architectural Works)

-To be more clear, the partial work provided could be a study for the elevations, concerning the materials to be used or for architectural purposes or simply full editing or modification of a certain project part already in an execution stage or else, but for some reasons, the owner required to modify it the best way possible.
+To be more clear, the partial work provided could be a study for the elevations, concerning the materials to be used, or for architectural purposes or simply full editing or modification of a certain project part already in an execution stage, or else, but for some reason, the owner required to modify it in the best way possible.

-Actually, there is no harder than dealing with a client that doesn't understand what a drawing featuring a plan/top view or a section means.
-And I am not blaming the client here of course!
-It is just a way to describe the hardness of such a situation where you are in the middle of something and in need of just a method and unable to make your ideas clearer and understandable to others...
+Actually, there is no harder than dealing with a client who doesn't understand what a drawing featuring a plan/top view or a section means.
+And I am not blaming the client here, of course!
+It is just a way to describe the hardness of such a situation where you are in the middle of something and in need of just a method, and unable to make your ideas clearer and understandable to others...

 Read more: Have a look at my two posts My Projects at a Glance (1) | Best of Architech Studios and My Projects at a Glance (2) | Best of Architech Studios, as it is the first and second parts of the series: The Best of Architech Studios.